lee-shun/old_school_vim/README.md

                    \/__/        \|__|        \/__/                                      \/__/
 ```

-> I always want to use my Vim configuration on different machines, but various
+> I just want to use my Vim configuration on different machines, but various
 > Plugins and their dependences always drive me crazy, especially under different
 > environment!
 Some of them require `python`, some require `nodejs`.
 > But most of the time, they requires the *DEPENDENCES* that I never heard about!